laravignotto/telegram-bots/ddd-bot/README.md

       }
       ```
    * `images`: here you have to put pictures used by the bot.
 E.g.: for the command `/dancanize`, put a picture named `base.jpg`.
+3. in the `src` folder put a file named `dancan_msgs.txt`.
+It must contain lines of ''text messages'', since those are needed to generate fake text with the `/dancantext` command
-3. Install dependencies with `pipenv install`
+4. Install dependencies with `pipenv install`
-4. Type `pipenv shell`
+5. Type `pipenv shell`
-5. Run the bot by giving the command `python main.py` or `python3 main.py`.
+6. Run the bot by giving the command `python main.py` or `python3 main.py`.
 That's it :)

 ## Commands
 * `/start`
 * `/help`
 * `/dancanize`: reply to a text message with this command to get a picture with the replied text in it.
+* `/dancantext`: generates and sends a fake text message.
+The message looks like it's written by the person who wrote the texts in the `dancan_msgs.txt` file.

 ## Other actions
 * `AutoRespond`: when messages contain certain words, the bot will respond accordingly.